 3. Your battery connections are loose or corroded.

 The positive and negative terminals connected to your battery can sometimes jostle loose over time.
 These terminals may also become corroded.
 If your terminals become loose or corroded, you might have trouble starting the vehicle because your battery can't properly transmit its power!
 You could even stall out while driving or damage the vehicle's electronic components.
 You can help prevent corrosion-related problems by regularly cleaning your car’s battery terminals!
+If you are unsure on how to clean your battery terminals, come visit your local Firestone Complete Auto Care and have an expert technician do it for you.

 4. It's extremely hot or cold outside.